- You only need 3‑4 volunteers for an hour one afternoon each week after school during each term.

 - You just need to work in small groups or individually with the kids to help them with their reading and other homework set by the school.

 - You also need to talk and engage – the kids may want to know about your job and why school is important.
 Help them dream of a career, and be inspired!

 What will you get out of it?

-By inspiring people within your organisation to get behind a Homework Help Club, you will be creating your own sense of community.
+By inspiring people within your organisation to get behind a Homework Club, you will be creating your own sense of community.
 One that is involved with our kids, sharing skills to teach, inspire and support our low decile primary schools in the simplest way.
 We need a range of people from within organisations to be role models for the kids by helping them do their homework and talking with them about aiming high for a bright future.